rocky-linux/documentation/docs/guides/security/firewalld.md

 !!!
 Warning

     By default the "public" zone has the ssh service enabled.
-You need to remove the ssh service from public once you have your administrative zone created and assigned to ssh!
+You need to remove the ssh service from "public" once you have your administrative zone created and assigned to ssh!

 If you have more than one administrative IP that you need to add (quite likely), then just add it to the sources for the zone.
 In this case, we are adding an IP to the "admin" zone: